 The mix and balance of young people will be carefully managed to ensure everyone in the project has the best possible chance of further progress and success in their life.

 One of YMCA Humber’s aims is to ‘Transform Young Lives’ and this Community Housing Project offers a great opportunity for young people who need support.
 Our careful selection criteria ensures that we can help those young people who are serious about improving their skills through training, undertaking education and seeking out employment and volunteering opportunities.

 On average, young people spend five months in our Community Housing Project before being able to move on into their own independent accommodation.

 The five-bedroom house boasts a wide range of facilities, including a fully furnished lounge, a large, modern kitchen with plenty of dining space, with large bathrooms and bedrooms.

 Investment in the Community House represents value for money.
 In 2013 an independent report was commissioned to look at what the key to the success outcomes being achieved in the house it concluded that every £1 invested yielded a SRI of £3.25.

-Minimum residency is four months and residents leave equipped for independent living and are in employment, education or training or actively seeking employment.
-In the first three years of the project, 52 residents have been supported, 90% are no longer involved in any offending behaviour.
-In addition, 33 of those clients have moved on to and maintained independent living and 17 have found shared accommodation or moved back and formed more stronger, open relationships with their families.
-This is a huge step for them as they often become estranged from family because of their offending, and people with this chaotic lifestyle are usually unable to maintain long-term accommodation, often leaving arrears or vandalising property, gradually spiralling back down to rough sleeping and an anti-social or criminal lifestyle.
+Minimum residency is three months and residents leave equipped for living more independently.
+For example, in the first three years of the project, 52 residents have been supported, with 90% of young offenders no longer being involved in any offending behaviour.
+In addition, 33 of those young people have moved on to and maintained independent living, with 17 having moved into shared accommodation or moved back and formed more stronger, more open relationships with their families.